Common Name: Birch - Adirondack

 Primary Chemical Type: Salicylate Ester

 Common Uses: Pain, pain, oh... and pain!
-This is nature's asprin.
+This is nature's aspirin.
 Often interchangeable with wintergreen.